How to Claim Against The NHS

 Under the main heading of special damages, we find all the negative aspects of the injury in non-physical terms.
 Typical examples of the types of special damages are person might claim in a clinical negligence case against the NHS are:

-- Travel costs if you have encountered out of pocket expenditure due to the clinical negligence.
+- Travel costs if you have encountered out of pocket expenditure due to clinical negligence.
 This includes having to travel to receive additional medical treatment, and it can also include travel costs for anything related to the compensation claim itself.
 For example, having to visit your solicitor or attend court.

 - Loss of earnings (past) if the harm you have come to has caused you to miss work and lose out on your pay.
 You will be able to claim back all of the pay you have lost as part of the general damages.

 - Loss of earnings (future) if the harm you have come to is likely to affect your ability to work in the future.
-For example, if you are a qualified HGV driver with a long working career ahead of you, and you lost your sight due to the negligence, you would be compensated for the fact you cannot work again in your chosen career under general damages.
+For example, if you are a qualified HGV driver with a long working career ahead of you, and you lost your sight due to negligence, you would be compensated for the fact you cannot work again in your chosen career under general damages.

 Calculating Compensation For Claims Against The NHS